splunk-terraform/terraform-provider-signalfx/README.md

 GOOS=darwin GOARCH=amd64 make build
 ```

-Once you have built the binary, place it in the same folder of your terraform installation for it to be available everywhere.
+Once you have built the binary, place it in the your terraform installation for it to be available everywhere.
+For local use, this is usually `~/.terraform.d/plugins`.

 ## Release